rcverse/anpe-gui/README.md

 ## 🙌 Acknowledgements

-ANPE GUI is made possible by the excellent work of the developers and communities behind the following open-source projects and tools:
+ANPE Studio is made possible by the excellent work of the developers and communities behind the following open-source projects and tools:

 ### 🛠️ Core Runtime Libraries